KB Author Training - Attachments and Revisions

 If you or another document author already created an attachment folder, the link to the folder will read: Open doc [your doc number] attachment folder

-Click Close to leave the Attachment folder window.
+Click Close button to leave the Attachment folder uploading window.

 - To insert an image you have uploaded into your document, place your cursor at the desired point in your document.
-Then click Quick, Adv. or Place file link as appropriate.
+Then click Quick, Adv. or Plain link as appropriate.

 Your KB site may have resources such as images, banners and logos stored in a Shared attachment folder.
 Unlike a document-specific attachment folder, the shared attachment folder is easily accessible to all documents.
 The shared attachment folder functions just like a document attachment folder.

-/images/groupXXXX/shared/you will see a list of files and images.
-From here you may select, delete, move, rename and delete images.
+/images/groupXXX/shared/This window shows a list of files and images.
+You may select, delete, move, rename and delete images.

 If you wish to upload a new image to the Shared attachment folder, click the the Open shared attachment folder link.